 After a lot of taste-testing I think Gaby’s has the best enchiladas verdes in town.
 The chiles rellenos are fantastic too!

 Another restaurant on the Art Walk route is the Café de Artistes.
-If you go for their ‘Early Bird Special’ you get the gourmet meal without the high end prices.
-It’s so good it rates it’s own post!
+Gourmet meal without the high end prices and so good it rates it’s own post.

 Life changes forever once you’ve tried their Tacos Pastor, slivers of spiced pork and pineapple on a tortilla.
-There is ALWAYS a huge line-up but it’s worth the wait.
-The people at the table next to us came down to Puerto Vallarta just for these tacos (or so they said).
+There is ALWAYS a HUGE line-up here but it’s worth the wait.
+The people at the table next to us came down to Puerto Vallarta just to get their hands on these tacos.

 Of course, you can get great tacos pastor everywhere.
 But Takos shines when you see the ‘salsas al lado’ (sauces on the side) – my favourite was the mango habanero salsa on the right.

 Pancho’s Takos is on Basilio Badillo with it’s wide sidewalk and plethora of restaurants and high-end shops.